 Your financial giving enables us to create environments of service and worship locally and globally.
 God bless you for living generously!
-Scroll down to learn more about some of the ministries we support and how your donations help.

 The Barnabas Project serves people in Everett struggling with homelessness.
 They hold chapel every Monday night and give out dessert.
 On Wednesday nights they hold a Bible study at the McDonald's on the corner of Colby and 41st Street in Everett.
 The most important part is letting people know that no matter their situation, they are loved.

 Talk to Robert Seals for more details about this amazing ministry, or to find out how you can get involved.
 You can also visit their Facebook page at https://www.facebook.com/BarnabasProjectFoursquare/photos

 Once again, summer camp is fast approaching.
 For kids and youth it's an amazing week to grow and develop a deeper relationship with Jesus while having the time of their lives!
 Kids Camp will be at Lakeside Bible Camp on Whidbey Island this year.
 Boys camp is July 9 - 13, and girls camp is July 23 - 29. talk to Christy Laurenzo for more information.

 Camp is a special time in students' life where a whole week is spent immersed in Jesus' love through powerful worship and teaching.
 Without distractions of daily life and surrounded by support from friends and counselors, camp can be a turning point in many youths' relationship with Jesus.

 "God opened up all kinds of doors for us to connect with people and to begin relationships that will hopefully continue for years to come.
 John's team taught the first of three Pastor conferences in two locations.
 He hopes to go back next year for the second series.
 The Pastors work in difficult situations.
 It was amazing to hear their stories and to have the opportunity to teach and encourage them.
 They were very gracious and receptive."

 - Sandy Blake